I

 Where are the firmities, the elements of form, the proofs of purpose?

-reconciliation through woman.
+God is found by way of reconciliation through woman.
 Through love God shows us his face in the wonder of things.

 VII

-ens to the mind unfilled?
+What happens to the mind unfilled?
 What happens to the bones beyond?
 We must embrace the burden of our reality.

-ed life.
+I love life and I have always loved life.
 The evidence is the air in my lungs and the blood in my veins.
 I shall be long since dead if I had never loved life and it had never loved me.

-w and empty; pods with five senses.
+People are hollow and empty; pods with five senses.

-war with its surroundings.
+But your face is at war with its surroundings.
 Can’t you see the flowers and the clouds and the waters exulting eternally.
 You are invited to join them but your pride blinds you.
 It will butcher you and butcher you again until you let it go.

 VIII

-, at worst a corpse and a tired corpse at that, one that longs for his grave, his bed.
+The outsider feels at best “half a person”, at worst a corpse and a tired corpse at that, one that longs for his grave, his bed.

-meets a boy and flowers of water terrorize a parched desert.
+A girl meets a boy and flowers of water terrorize a parched desert.

-g for death and darkness freely.
+Suicide-life and light opting for death and darkness freely.
 And where are his Mministers?

-nking tea and eating cakes in country vicarages.
+Drinking tea and eating cakes in country vicarages.
 Playing croquet on sunbathed lawns.

 IX